 Three unique hotels: Icehotel, Treehotel and Iglootel

 Lapland has three of the most unusual hotels in Sweden.
 The Icehotel in Jukkasjärvi is known all over the world.
-Meanwhile, the Treehotel in Harads has gained a similar status, all the more since it is open all year round.
-There is also a new snow hotel built of igloos in Arjeplog, which is called “Iglootel”.
-Arjeplog is visited by numerous car testers during the winter and therefore even has direct flights to and from the European continent (flights go to Arvidsjaur, about 45 minutes from Arjeplog).
+Meanwhile, the Treehotel in Harads has gained a similar status, all the more so since it is open all year round.
+There is also a snow hotel built of igloos.
+This “Iglootel” used to be in Arjeplog, which is visited by numerous car testers from around the world during winter.
+However, the Iglootel has now moved to Piteå.

 Hotels in Lapland

-Laponia midnight sun – Laponia is one of 15 Swedish World Heritage sites (photo: Peter Rosen)
+Midnight sun – Laponia is one of 15 Swedish World Heritage sites